minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 Wash your neighbours car or mow their lawn or plow snow from their driveway for a small fee you can then donate.
 As a bonus you'll get a free workout :)

-Do consumer surveys and donate money the surveycompanies pay you.
+Do consumer surveys and donate money the survey companies pay you.
 Surveys (in Finland) pay usually something between $0,1-$5 per survey, but there are also special surveys that can pay as much as $60 per survey.
 Those special ones are seldom available and you have to pass strict selection process to enter.

 Give a different (Christmas) gift this year.
 Especially if you aren't sure what to give someone, do a charity donation for them.

 ##### My charity work in 2019

 I manage to knit 48 pairs of children's wool socks.
 I offered the socks to my local animal shelter so they could sell them, but they didn't have any fairs coming soon.
-I donated the socks to the Salvation Army so they can give them to the children that most need them.
+I donated the socks to the Salvation Army so they can give them to children that most need them.
 Some of that yarn I made the socks with was donated to me, so thanks to the doner :)

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/DSC02790-800px.jpg)